 Learn how to build a graphical user interface (GUI) for your Python applications with Tkinter.

 Learning Python Generators with Josh McQuiston

 Python generators are the best way to iterate through large and complex data sets.
 Find out how to use generators in your own code, in these Python tutorials.

 Code Clinic: Python with Barron Stone

 Practice coding with Python.
 Explore common Python programming challenges, and then compare the results with other programming languages in the Code Clinic series.

 Develop advanced Python scripting skills.
 Learn to leverage next-level Python features such as object-oriented special class methods.

 2h 27m • COURSE

-Parallel and Concurrent Programming with Python 1 with Barron Stone
+Python Parallel and Concurrent Programming Part 1 with Barron Stone

 Write more effective programs that execute multiple instructions simultaneously.
 Learn the fundamentals of parallel and concurrent programming in Python.